-Here, the solution is to ask prompts, i.e. structured questions, which can significantly improve the quality of the generated answers.
+Here, the solution is to ask prompts, i.e., structured questions, which can significantly improve the quality of the generated answers.
 Prompts are the initial input to ChatGPT that forms the basis of the AI's response.
 These can be questions, statements or keywords that guide the model to generate relevant and valuable answers.
 The quality of the prompt directly affects the usefulness and accuracy of the ChatGPT output.